hanglip/hanglip.github.io/_src/WI_WI.md

 Our cities have filled with wild animals since lockdown.
 In some places, they show no fear of people.
 Mayabe it isn't **us** they shied away from, but our calamity of vehicle noise and poisoned air?

+## COMPARISON BUILD: POLES vs FINNBUILDER

+We will do a size for size comparison of the cheapest single room measuring (in metres):<br>
+Height: 3<br>
+Length: 5<br>
+Width: 4<br>

+The floor & roof will be identical, so we will confine ourselves to cost of walls only.